vtraveller/gowatt/README.md

       endHour   -> when to finish
       enable    -> whether rule is enabled or disabled

+  setRuleLoadFirst(self,startHour,endHour,enable):
+    Sets the time to use load.
+    Only the first schedule is used, all others are zero'd

+    Parameters:
+      startHour -> when to start
+      endHour   -> when to finish
+      enable    -> whether rule is enabled or disabled

   getSolarRate()
     Returns ppv in Watt Hours as an integer
 ```